The step-by-step guide to getting your free credit score with finder.

 After you click Get started, you will need to create an account with finder.com.au.
 To do this, you will need to enter the following information into the space provided:

-- 8 characters in total
+- 8 or more characters

-- At least 1 letter
+- At least 1 number and 1 letter

 After you've done this, click Create account.

-Step 2: Confirm your email
+Step 2: Confirm your email address

 If you can't see an email from us, wait a minute or two and refresh your inbox.
 You should also check your junk email folder.